How to safely ship lithium-ion and other batteries internationally including understanding restrictions, prohibitions and suitable packaging

 - Get Help Shipping Your Possessions Overseas

 All batteries are considered hazardous and are classed as dangerous goods when shipping by air or sea and so have certain restrictions.

 There are two main types of batteries.
-On the one hand, there are lithium metal batteries which are the type of batteries which are your everyday non-rechargeable e.g. AA or AAA size.
+On the one hand, lithium metal batteries are the type of batteries that are your everyday non-rechargeable e.g. AA or AAA size.
 Most people relocating overseas can avoid all issues by simply not taking these batteries with them and buying new ones upon arrival.
 However, this easy way out is not afforded to those who want to transport the second main type of battery, a lithium-ion battery.

 Lithium-ion batteries are often found in small electric devices such as smartphones, cameras, some gardening tools and laptops.
 They are manufactured with slightly different materials, but the significant difference is that they are rechargeable.

 These batteries are often made specifically for the device they are found in and can be costly to find replacements.
 Thus, these batteries and their devices are what most relocators will want to take with them to their new country.